Right Bousfield Localization and Operadic Algebras: Model Structure on Algebras in Right Bousfield Localization

 of the fold map of $I$, in which: \begin{itemize} \item both maps $(i_0,i_1)$ and $\varepsilon$ are maps of comonoids; \item $(i_0,i_1)$ is a cofibration; \item $\varepsilon$ is a weak equivalence. \end{itemize} \item A \emph{cocommutative coalgebra interval} is a coalgebra interval $H$ whose comonoid structure is cocommutative. \end{enumerate} \end{definition}

-\begin{example} In the context of the previous definition: \begin{enumerate} \item Familiar examples of monoidal model categories admitting a cocommutative coalgebra interval include the categories of compactly generated Hausdorff spaces, of simplicial sets, and of symmetric spectra. \item The category of unbounded chain complexes over a commutative ring with unit admits a coalgebra interval that is \emph{not} cocommutative.. \end{enumerate} \end{example}
+\begin{example} In the context of the previous definition: \begin{enumerate} \item Familiar examples of monoidal model categories admitting a cocommutative coalgebra interval include \cite{bm03} the categories of compactly generated Hausdorff spaces, simplicial sets, simplicial (pre)sheaves, and symmetric spectra.
+Less familiar examples include small categories (by analogy with spaces) and cochain complexes concentrated in non-negative degrees over a commutative ring with unit \cite{richter} (Section 8). \item The category of unbounded chain complexes over a commutative ring with unit admits a coalgebra interval that is \emph{not} cocommutative \cite{bm03} (3.3.3). \end{enumerate} \end{example}

 \begin{definition} Suppose $\M$ is a model category, and $T$ is a monad on $\M$. \begin{enumerate} \item A \emph{fibrant $T$-algebra} in $\M$ is a $T$-algebra whose underlying object is fibrant in $\M$. \item For $X \in \algtm$, a \emph{path object} in $\M$ is a factorization